Aix-en-Provence City Guide for Visitors

 13100 Aix-en-Provence

 Hôtel le Pigonnet was purpose built in 1924 on a one-hectare parcel.
 Le Pigonnet has been owned and operated by the same family for three generations.
-Plane trees contour the entranceway at this five-star hotel, a classical leafy canopy.
+Plane trees line the entranceway at this five-star hôtel, forming a classical, leafy canopy.
 The gardens are a feast for the eyes; a metal trellis covered in red climbing roses shades a walkway, as a small fountain trickles gently on sand-coloured stones – a cooling effect on a hot day.
 After lunch at this beautiful property, you may want to find a quiet garden corner and enjoy the surroundings.

 5 Avenue du Pigonnet